Maryland Food Poisoning Lawyer

 • Negligence in food handling and preparation: If a restaurant or supplier failed to follow proper safety protocols, they could be held accountable.

-• Breach of warranty cases: If food is sold with an implied promise of safety or quality and it causes harm, you might have grounds for a breach of warranty claim.
+• Breach of warranty cases: If food is sold with an implied promise of safety or quality and causes harm, you might have grounds for a breach of warranty claim.

 When it comes to compensation, several types may be available to you, depending on the severity of the illness and impact on your life: